 After you decide that you are ready to go all-in and launch your website, you should first analyze your current website and/or social media.
 If you currently have a website, whether it’s up-to-date or not, ask yourself if it could be revamped to become the website you’re dreaming of.
 If it functions well, but the design and copy are off, those elements can easily be fixed without starting from scratch.
 A site audit is a great way to look at what you currently have and make a plan for what needs to be redone, what can be reused, and establish a strong starting point for your website to fit your brand and functions optimally.

 If you don’t have a website, analyze your social media pages.
+You can also get an instagram follower service.
 If you have a business Facebook or Instagram page or are present on LinkedIn, chances are, you have a great start when it comes to determining the important information that should be included on a website.
 Analyze what aspects of those pages you like and would want to include somewhere on your website.
 Look for opportunities to promote your website on your social media as well.

 2. Determine the goal of your website.